 Nina Walker, MA, ATC, LAT, CSCS

-Head Athletic Trainer for Distance Runners, Head Athletic Trainer for Crew, Head Athletic Trainer for Men’s Lacrosse
+Head Athletic Trainer for Distance Runners, Head Athletic Trainer for Men’s Lacrosse

 Nina Walker has been a staff athletic trainer at Carolina since 2006.
 Her primary clinical responsibilities are with the men’s lacrosse and men’s and women’s cross country/distance teams.
 She also serves as a clinical instructor for the UNC graduate and undergraduate athletic training programs.
 She is the staff liaison to the undergraduate observer program and currently lectures on topics related to manual therapy, electronic medical records and biofeedback.